Mahmoud-Emad/Switchkeys/clients/typescript/README.md

 - **User Authentication**: Register new users, log in to existing users, and manage user tokens.
 - **User Management**: Retrieve user information by ID or email, create new users, update existing users, and delete users.
-- **Configuration Management**: Load, check, and write configuration settings, including user tokens.
+- **Organization Management**: Create, retrieve, update, and delete organizations.
+Add and remove members from organizations.
+- **Project Management**: Create, retrieve, update, and delete projects.

 ## Installation